Supplement Focus on Coenzyme-Q-10

 Co-Q-10 (Coenzyme-Q10) is a vitamin-like compound present in all cells.
 It occurs naturally in the body and it is found in highest amounts in the mitochondria, the part of the cell where energy is created.

-Co-Q-10 has very low toxicity levels and no serious side-effects have been reported in patients taking it.
-If you are on Co-Q-10 for congestive heart failure you should not stop taking it suddenly.
+If you are on Co-Q-10 for congestive heart failure, you should not stop taking it suddenly.
 Certain drugs, such as those used to lower cholesterol or blood sugar levels, can also reduce the effects of Co-Q-10.
 It can change the way that the body responds to warfarin (a blood-thinning medication) and insulin, so it’s a good idea to get advice from your doctor before you begin taking it.
+We have asked Dr. Steele about Natural Alternatives to Warfarin.

 continue to top